Do you want to enable automatic updates for major WordPress updates?

 2. Are updates safe for my website?

 As the world’s most popular website builder, WordPress updates immediately become available to millions of websites.
-The core team works very hard to ensure that they are absolutely safe for all websites to install.
+The core team works very hard to ensure that they are safe for all websites to install.

 However, we recommend everyone always back their WordPress website before updates.
 This allows you to quickly revert back in case anything goes wrong after an update.